-In the same example of Figure 5, VNFs 2 and 3 are deployed in different compute domains, connected through a network domain.
+VNFs 2 and 3 are deployed in different compute domains, connected through a network domain.
 When VNF 2 pings VNF 3, the yellow SDN-LAN pushes the right yellow core switch to forward the ARP request of VNF 2 to the left orange switch.
 For the orange SDN-WAN, the left orange switch is the ingress switch of this ARP request, thus repeating the same process with before, the packet is forwarded from the right orange switch to the left red core switch.
 Finally, the red SDN-LAN receives this ARP request and similarly pushes it to the left red ToR switch to be forwarded to VNF 3.
 The duration of the ARP request forwarding from VNF 2 to VNF 3 is expected to be almost three times higher comparing to the previous case, between VNF 1 and VNF 2.
-If the involved controllers were more, having more network domains between the two compute ones, the duration would be respectively higher.
-This is also verified by our experimentation in NITOS, since the delay of the ping between VNF 2 and VNF 3 is between 20 - 33 msec.
-The switches of each domain are emulated executing Mininet in separate NITOS node, one for each domain.
+This is also verified by our experimentation, since the duration of the ping between VNF 2 and VNF 3 is between $20-33~\mathrm{msec}$.

-V. CONCLUSION
+IV.
+CONCLUSION

-This paper presents an implementation of multi-domain NS deployment, which is based on OSM, OpenStack and OpenDaylight, as well as our SDN-proxy and Orchestrationproxy.
+This paper presents an implementation of multi-domain NS deployment, which is based on OSM, OpenStack and OpenDaylight, as well as our SDN-proxy and Orchestration-proxy.
 There are many challenges, especially in programming Orchestation-proxy, which can be modeled as NP-hard optimization problems, such as Location-Routing Problem and Virtual Network Embedding.
 The focus of this work is to present the framework for applying the solutions, relying on widely-used software tools.
-Our work is continuously expanding in many directions, including the optimization of the VNF deployment at the compute domains, considering either the compute load of the data-centers or the network load of their connections.
-We also plan to exploit other OpenDaylight features, for enhancing SDN-WAN and SDN-LAN.